Information for current students

 Please note that if you are in a joint tenancy all members of that tenancy would have to agree to change in contract.

-For enquiries about visas, contact the International Student Support team.
+- For visa queries, contact the International Student Support team